When can I apply for the Academic Achievement Award?

 I intend to declare a second major / minor, but I haven’t done it yet.
 Can I apply for AAA anyway?

-Effective Fall 2017, applicants are expected to have at least two programs declared at the time of application.
-Due to the increase in AAA awardees, the AHF office will only grant AAA funding for students who have their second major or minor officially declared on their STARS Report.
+Applicants are expected to have at least two programs declared at the time of application.
+Due to the increase in AAA awardees, the AHF office will only grant AAA funding for students who have a second major or minor officially declared on their STARS Report.

 One of my programs requires an audition or pre-req courses that won’t be done by the add/drop deadline.
 Can I still apply?